jupyter/notebook/CONTRIBUTING.rst

 Verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While running the notebook, select one of your notebooks (the file will have the extension .ipynb).
-In the top tab you will click on "Help" and then click "About".
-In the pop window you will see "The version of the...".
+While running the notebook, select one of your notebook files (the file will have the extension .ipynb).
+In the top tab you will click on "Help" and then click on "About".
+In the pop window you will see information about the version of Jupyter that you are running.
+You will see "The version of the notebook server is:".
 If you are working in development mode, you will see that your version of Jupyter notebook will include the word "dev".

 .. image:: https://user-images.githubusercontent.com/327925/38238574-8a1ada9e-372a-11e8-8a9c-2a74af743390.png
    :width: 40pt

-If it does not include the word "dev", you are currently not working in development mode and should follow the steps above to uninstall and reinstall Jupyter.
+If it does not include the word "dev", you are currently not working in development mode and should follow the steps below to uninstall and reinstall Jupyter.

 Troubleshooting the Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^